astronomer/orbis-docs/docs/usage/software_usage.md

 ## Output

-The command generates a detailed PDF report in the `output` directory with:
+The command generates a comprehensive PDF report in the `output` directory with metrics as below for the given duration:

-- CPU usage metrics
+- Scheduler CPU and Memory
-- Memory usage metrics
+- Worker CPU and Memory
-- Task success metrics
+- KPO’s CPU and Memory
-- Task processing trend
+- Task Trends
-- Worker performance statistics
+- Worker (_Celery/Kubernetes_) Pod Counts